michalroots/michalroots.github.io/_posts/2022-04-29-productivity-juggling.md

 > I know very well that this is not sustainable modus operandi and I know that in the next week I will make an effort to increase the amount of free space in my day.
 On the other hand, I've noticed that **in order to keep up with all the open projects I'm fuelling my energy into at the moment, I needed to step up my personal productivity game, and drop some projects that I just couldn't keep up with anymore.**

-In other words, the times of *nakurw* {roughly translated as "full fucking thrust"} forced me to cut the crap and developed a super effective way of juggling all my things to do without even noticing.
+In other words, the times of *nakurw* {roughly translated as "full fucking thrust"} forced me to cut the crap and develop a super effective way of juggling all my things to do without even noticing.

-After all I'm a juggler.
+After all I am a juggler.

 🤹‍♀️